 Happy New Year and happy thaw out!!
-Boy has it been cold here in New England the past couple of weeks.
+Boy, has it been cold here in New England the past couple of weeks?
 I am so looking forward to getting back to normal after a busy holiday season… And I started by creating these farmhouse baskets.

 All you will need to get started is some spray paint in your favorite colors (I prefer a flat finish) and yarn in your favorite colors as well.
 I tend to stay with neutral colors that match my inside decor.
 And I used spray paint that I already had on hand.

-You can select from various colors, paint styles, etc. to add variety throughout all your basket styles.
-I decided to add a little more flair to mine by making Pom Pom’s and tying them on to my baskets.
-Don’t know how to make pom pom’s?
+You can select from various colors, paint styles, etc. to add variety throughout all your farmhouse basket styles.
+I decided to add a little more flair to mine by making Pom Pom’s and tying them onto my baskets.
+Don’t know how to make pom poms?
 They are super simple too!
-You can check out my Pom Poms board on Pinterest for directions.

-Here I added a burlap bow and filled the basket with blankets next to my pellet stove/fireplace.
+Here I added a burlap bow and filled this farmhouse basket with blankets next to my pellet stove/fireplace.

 I really wanted to fill them with some birch logs that I have.
 However, they are outside frozen under all the snow and they weren’t going to move.
 Therefore, unfortunately, that wasn’t an option this time…

-Here are a couple others that I styled!
+Here are a couple of other farmhouse baskets that I styled!

-This one hangs outdoors on our front porch.
+This basket hangs outdoors on our front porch.

-This one I spray painted with an olive green and taped it off to add stripes.
+This one I spray painted with olive green and taped it off to add stripes.

 This is such an easy project and you can find inexpensive baskets at your local thrift or consignment stores for about $2 a basket.